Sambosis/compuse/computer_use_demo/prompts/prompt.md

         "Incorporate more shocking revelations"
     ]
 }

-## Additional Information
-    - No body becomes the best after just writing a few times.
-You will need to do MANY version.
-    - You should be just writing, getting a score and feedback from the expert, then just keep working on it and learning what works and what doesn't.
-    - Research your weakness or get some raps from the expert impersonator in the style of someone who raps in a way that will help improve your weakness.
-    - Continue to create, mix and match and tweak lines, until you and your expert agree that you have the best possible version of the song.
-    - Submission should NOT be over 3000 characters long.
-However, the need to be at least 2400 characters long.

-    - your working directory has a folder called diss that is where you should save all of your files.

-    - You will be working in Microsoft Windows so make sure you use powershell commands to navigate the file system and create and save your files.

-    - If you have a hard time with file operations, You should create and save python scripts that can help you create search and sort through your files.

 There has already been work done on this project.
 Here are some of the best lines we have on the topic so far.
 You can use some of the directly or use them as inspiration.